Read about workshops with Kate here

 Kate has been involved in many educational projects both in the UK and further afield in Europe, US and Canada.
 She trained with Kendall Taylor and Yonty Solomon at Royal College of Music.

 After graduating (93), she worked as a Live Music Now musician, performing across the UK for a diverse range of audiences.
 She is currently a Tutor for the Young Musicians Programme at Sage, Gateshead.
 Her trio SoundKarD were Ensemble in Residence [17 -18] at School of Arts and Creative Technologies, University of Ulster.
-Kate has taught at Trinity Laban Conservatoire of Music and Dance, University of Kent and Royal Birmingham Conservatoire.
+Kate has taught at Trinity Laban Conservatoire of Music and Dance (Professional Studies), University of Kent (Performance), and Royal Birmingham Conservatoire (Postgraduate Music Management).

-Kate devised and co-ordinated a number of composition and performance based projects, including with Newcastle and Durham Universities (as part of I3, the composition strand of the Centre for Excellence in Music and Inclusivity) and multi schools’ based project The Keyboard Collective Project with Sound Festival, Aberdeen University and Sound and Music.
+Kate has devised and co-ordinated a number of composition and performance based projects, including with Newcastle and Durham Universities (as part of I3, the composition strand of the Centre for Excellence in Music and Inclusivity) and multi schools’ based project The Keyboard Collective Project with Sound Festival, Aberdeen University and Sound and Music.
 Her ensemble Galvanize, has developed workshops for student composers (University of Kent, MidKent College) as part of their improvisation and fine art project Happenstance (2015), with LSO Soundhub composers Helen Papaioannou and Robert Szymanek, supported by Arts Council England.